 Over the years, a culture of abortion has been pushed by abortion industry leaders such as Planned Parenthood, NARAL, and NOW.
 The abortion industry is not only responsible for committing the abortions in their facilities, but they are working to further its acceptance and normalcy in our communities and schools.
 Systematically exposing the abortion industry and reducing the supply of abortion is essential to abolishing abortion in our lifetime.
 It is important that we always remember it is all about the approach.
 We believe in compassionate, peaceful, and non-violent interactions outside of abortion facilities.

-Examples of Public Policy: testifying before legislative committees; door to door campaigns; lobby days; calling campaigns to urge local elected officials to vote yes/no on an upcoming abortion-related bill.
+Examples of Students for Life groups engaging in the Public Policy pillar are: testifying before legislative committees; door to door campaigns; lobby days; calling campaigns to urge local elected officials to vote yes/no on an upcoming abortion-related bill.

-Examples of Supportive Services: advocating for life-affirming resources in their school; referring students to life-affirming resources and pregnancy resource centers; offering to drive pregnant students to appointments; hosting a baby shower for a pregnant student; starting up a scholarship fund for pregnant and parenting students; advertising on campus for the local pregnancy resource centers; inviting centers onto campus to speak; organizing donation drives
+Examples of Students for Life groups participating in the Supportive Services pillar are: changing campus policies to help pregnant and parenting students choose life; referring students to life-affirming resources and pregnancy help organizations in their community; offering to drive pregnant students to appointments; hosting a baby shower for a pregnant student; starting a scholarship fund for pregnant and parenting students; advertising on campus for the local pregnancy help organizations; organizing donation drives.